MRI (Magnetic Resonance Imaging)

 How do I prepare for an MRI scan?

 Eat normally and take your medication unless your provider tells you differently.
-Metal can affect your test so you will be asked questions about any metal that could be inside you like a port, joint replacement parts, internal implants, etc. Before your MRI, you will be asked to remove any items that may affect the scan such as jewelry, glasses, wigs, dentures, hearing aids, and bras with underwire.
+Metal can affect your test so you will be asked questions about any metal that could be inside you, like a port, joint replacement parts, internal implants, and so on.
+Before your MRI, you will be asked to take off any items that may affect the scan, like jewelry, glasses, wigs, dentures, hearing aids, and bras with underwire.

 IV contrast may be used during the MRI to see the blood vessels better.
 This contrast is known as “gadolinium” and is different from the contrast used during a CT scan.
 If you have an allergy to CT contrast, which is iodine based, there is a good chance you will still be able to have the MRI contrast.
 Gadolinium cannot be given to anyone with kidney disease because it can harm the kidneys.

 Many people worry about being in a tube during the exam.
-However, larger tubes, or bores, are being used making them easier to manage.
-If you are claustrophobic (afraid of small or confined spaces) your provider may be able to give you medicine to help you relax.
+If you are claustrophobic (afraid of small or confined spaces), your provider may be able to give you medicine to help you relax.
 You will need to have a ride home after the exam if you have taken medication to relax since you will not be able to drive.

-If you are not able to tolerate the MRI after taking medication an open MRI scan may be an option for you.
-Open MRI scanners are not as widely available as standard MRI scanners.
-The quality of the pictures from an open MRI may not be as good so you should talk with your provider about if this is an option for you.
+If you are not able to tolerate the MRI after taking medication, an open MRI scan may be an option for you.
+Open MRI scanners are not as common as standard MRI scanners.
+The pictures from an open MRI may not be as good, so talk with your provider to see if this is an option for you.

-How do I receive the results of your MRI?
+How do I get the results of my MRI?

-A radiologist, who is a doctor that specializes in looking at different types of images, looks at the scan and creates a report.
-The report provides detailed information about normal and abnormal findings.
-Your provider will be able to discuss your results with you.
+A radiologist, a doctor that looks at different types of images, looks at the scan and creates a report.
+The report gives information about normal and abnormal findings.
+Your provider will be able to talk about your results with you.

-If your MRI scan is for radiation planning purposes only, then your radiation oncologist will use the images to create your radiation treatment plan.
+If your MRI scan is for radiation planning only, then your radiation oncologist will use the images to build your radiation treatment plan.

 MRI for cancer.
 American Cancer Society. (n.d.).
 Retrieved August 1, 2022, from https://www.cancer.org/treatment/understanding-your-diagnosis/tests/mri-for-cancer.html